 The differential diagnoses of the disease are numerous.
 They include other causes of extrinsic allergic alveolitis, such as those occurring after exposure to other organic dust (such as silicon, hay, cotton, and compost dust) and other non-allergic types of pneumonia, such as infective causes.

 After stopping the patient from contact with the offending bagasse dust, complete resolution of symptoms usually occurs in 1 to 6 months.
-The chest X-ray returns to normal in 2 to 6 months while pulmonary function normalizes in 2 to 4 months.
+The chest X-ray returns to normal in 2 to 6 months, while pulmonary function normalizes in 2 to 4 months.
 The mortality rate of the disease is reported to be 7.5% but is likely much lower as much milder forms of the disease go undetected.

 Bagassosis usually resolves completely without any long-standing complications.
 However, similar to other pneumoconioses, several complications can arise in these patients, including interstitial lung fibrosis, chronic obstructive pulmonary disease, hemoptysis, pneumothorax, pleuritis, chronic interstitial pneumonia, and malignancy.
 Patients may also become dependent on oxygen supplementation via long-term oxygen therapy (LTOT).

 Deterrence and Patient Education